Anil Kumble: Records

-Kumble is the most successful Indian bowler of all time and fourth-highest wicket-taker of all time in Tests.
-He took 35 five-wicket hauls and eight ten-wicket hauls in Tests and two ODI five-wicket hauls.

-Kumble holds the record of bowling 40,850 balls in the entire Test career, which is the highest for an Indian and second-highest overall.

-Kumble is also one of six bowlers to take 900 or more wickets in their entire career, taking 956 wickets in his career.
+Kumble is the most successful Indian bowler and the fourth-highest wicket-taker of all time.
+He took 35 five-wicket hauls and eight ten-wicket hauls in Tests and two five-wicket hauls in ODIs.
+He holds the record of bowling 40,850 balls in his Test career, which is the highest for an Indian and second-highest overall.
+He is also one of six bowlers to take 900 or more wickets in their entire career, taking 956 wickets in his career.